 Boat Cruise on the Canal Saint Martin

-A cruise from the Parc de la Villette to the Musée d’Orsay will allow you to experience the atmosphere of "Parisians’ Paris".
+A cruise from the Parc de la Villette to the Musée d’Orsay will allow us to experience the atmosphere of "Parisians’ Paris."
 This cruise, commented by a guide, combines not only some of the landmarks of the City of Lights, but also some more secret sides of Paris.
-It will take you through four double locks with swirling waters and two swing bridges.
-You will share the pleasure of the walkers strolling along the banks of the Canal Saint Martin lined with pretty boutiques and charming cafés and slide under the mysterious and spectacular vault of the Bastille.
+It will take us through four double locks with swirling waters and two swing bridges.
+We will share the pleasure of the walkers strolling along the banks of the Canal Saint Martin lined with pretty boutiques and charming cafés and slide under the mysterious and spectacular vault of the Bastille.

 If you find your GPA is lower than the requirement listed at the top of this page, do not despair!
 Get in touch to let us know your situation.
 In many cases, there are additional application materials that you can submit to make your case for acceptance.